MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

+## Use Confidence score in a canvas app

-## Use the formula bar to retrieve the Confidence score value from the selected item in the Form Processor  control in Power Apps
+Use the formula bar to retrieve the Confidence score value from the Form Processor control in Power Apps

 In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 3 columns 'Item', 'Qty'and 'Amount'.